Part One - Establishing the Signet

 "And He came and preached peace to you who were afar off and to those who were near.
 For through Him we both have access by one Spirit to the Father.
 Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of YHVH.
 Ephesians 2:17-19

-As we approach this Pesach season (Hebrew for Passover) it is important to understand, from a scriptural perspective, what the atonement inherent in the celebration of this feast actually was in order to embrace the inheritance of what was released through that act by Yeshua, the Kinsman Redeemer of Israel, for those who would follow Him.
+This series of articles on the Kinsman Redeemer are probably the most significant of all in understanding the purpose of haMashiach (Hebrew for "the Messiah") to the family of YHVH - Israel.
+It is important to understand, from a scriptural perspective, what the atonement inherent in the celebration of the feast of Pesach (Passover) actually was in order to embrace the inheritance of what was released through that act by Yeshua, the Kinsman Redeemer of Israel, for those who would follow Him by embracing the Life He exampled.
 From the beginning with Adam and Eve in gan edan (Hebrew for the Garden of Eden), the Plan and Purpose of YHVH has been to have a people that would show forth His Glory.
-His Desire is for a family through whom the Glory click on the highlighted words to view scripture verses) of YHVH, the Essence of His Nature and Character, would be shown forth to the rest of mankind - a Light to the Nations that those nations would desire to come and to enter into His Family as well.
-In Him was LIFE and that LIFE was the Light of men.
+His Desire is for a family through whom the Glory (click on the highlighted words to view scripture verses) of YHVH, the Essence of His Nature and Character, would be manifested to the rest of mankind - a Light to the Nations that those nations would desire to come and to enter into His Family as well.
+In YHVH is LIFE and that LIFE was the Light of men.
 Adam was the first Hebrew son of the Hebrew family of YHVH - the first to be set apart (the meaning of the Hebrew word for holy - kadowsh) from the rest of mankind existing at the time.
 That there were other people on the planet when Adam was formed is evidenced in several ways but, primarily, with the mark of protection placed on Cain that he not be killed by others and that he took a wife from the land of Nod - outside of the land of Eden before Adam and Eve had given birth to other sons and daughters as recorded in Genesis 5.
 Adam was the first Hebrew - the first son of YHVH's family fashioned in the image of His Glory (Genesis 4, see the Gospel).

 |...the High Priest|